-- 323. Although most DIFs are pre-funded with industry assessments, 157 their available funds may be limited.
+333. Although most DIFs are pre-funded through industry assessments,178 their available funds may be limited.
 DIF funding levels and assessments are usually calibrated to cover a fraction of the total of the deposits they insure.
 While constraints on the use of DIF resources in a single case help to protect against excessive depletion, multiple failures or interventions in a larger bank could exhaust the DIF's pre-paid resources.
-The IADI Core Principles address this risk through a requirement that emergency funding arrangements, including pre-arranged and assured sources of liquidity, are in place for any DI.
-158 Jurisdictions should specify the arrangements for back-up liquidity arrangements for the DI. - 324.
-Ex-post industry assessments may be used to replenish the DIF when the costs to the DI of a bank failure exceed the recoveries it received from the liquidation.
-Such ex-post assessments impose the costs of bank failure on the surviving banks, and could help to enhance market discipline compared to the situation where there are no ex-post industry assessments or taxpayers' money would be used to replenish the DIF.
-Some DIFs also have authority to borrow in private or public financial markets pending replenishment by the industry. - 325.
-Public funding should not be available for the liquidation of non-systemic banks.
-The FSB Key Attributes apply to banks that are "systemic in failure", irrespective of whether such banks had been qualified as systemic for prudential or other purposes prior to their failure.
-As such, they also apply where the failure of a bank (or multiple banks) that had not been considered systemic poses a systemic risk, and where failure management requires external funding in excess of what may be provided by the DIF or outside the DI's mandate. - 326.
-Where a "single-track" regime applies to all banks, including those that are systemic in failure, a framework for the provision of public funding in exceptional cases of systemic impact should be consistent with the FSB Key Attributes, which specify conditions that should be in place to limit
+The IADI Core Principles address this risk through a requirement that emergency funding arrangements, including pre-arranged and assured sources of liquidity, are in place for any DI.179 Jurisdictions should specify the arrangements for back-up liquidity arrangements for the DI.

+334. Ex-post industry assessments may be used to replenish the DIF when the costs to the DI of a bank failure exceed the recoveries it received from the liquidation.
+Such ex-post assessments impose the costs of bank failure on the surviving banks, and could help to enhance market discipline compared to a situation where there are no ex-post industry assessments or where public funding is used to replenish the DIF.
+Some DIFs also have authority to borrow in private or public financial markets pending replenishment by the industry.

-Such payments are ultimately made for the benefit of the acquiring bank and may thus be made either to the liquidation authority to forward to the acquirer or to the acquirer directly.
+176 Such payments are ultimately made for the benefit of the acquiring bank and may thus be made either to the liquidation authority to forward to the acquirer or to the acquirer directly.